delibasanta/Mexican-salamanders/README.md

 # Mexican-salamanders
-Shapefiles of mexican salamanders distributions
+TIFF files of salamanders' distributions of Mexico